 Practical Dialogues

-At that moment Gino felt printmaking was the perfect vehicle for a postmodern Western-centric art world, in which visual culture was influenced by photographic media, reproduction and a splintering from reality.
+Gino felt printmaking was the perfect vehicle for a postmodern Western-centric art world, in which visual culture was influenced by photographic media, reproduction and altered reality.
 The philosopher Jean Baudrillard would describe this world as ‘Simulacra’ where all things worthy of recognition as contemporary art are heavily referenced and commodified.

 Sue Baker Kenton was the lead artist for Practical Dialogues you can find out more about her by visiting her website: Sue Baker Kenton